Dynamic Hypersequents for Public Announcement Logic

-Within this framework, we construct a dynamic hypersequent calculus for PAL and establish several key results: the admissibility of all structural rules (contraction rules included), the invertibility of logical rules, syntactic cut-elimination, and the full subformula property.
+Within this framework, we construct a dynamic hypersequent calculus for PAL and establish several key results like the already mentioned admissibility of all structural rules, but also the invertibility of logical rules and syntactic cut-elimination.
 As far as we know, none of the calculi so far proposed for PAL satisfy all these features at the same time.

 The paper is structured in the following way.
 In \emph{Section} \ref{sectionPAL} we will introduce the basic notions of PAL, whilst in \emph{Section} \ref{sectionDHS} we will introduce dynamic hypersequents as well as the calculus for PAL. \emph{Section} \ref{sectionAdmissibility} will be dedicated to the proof of the admissibility of the structural rules, and invertitbility of logical rules, and in \emph{Section} \ref{sectionSoundAndComplete} we will prove that our calculus is sound and complete with respect to PAL.
 Finally \emph{Section} \ref{sectionCut} will serve to prove syntactically the cut-elimination theorem.
 In \emph{Section} \ref{sectionConclusion} we will draw some conclusions and sketch several paths of future research.